virtual-labs/exp-distance-and-connectivity-iiith/experiment/procedure.md

 2. Move location of red point by clicking at the respective location

-3. Select distance metric from using ¡°select type of distance¡± option
+3. Select distance metric from using "select type of distance" option

-4. Select ¡°run¡± option to conversion of binary image to gray scale image based on the distance transform computed w.r.t to the input location
+4. Select "run" option to conversion of binary image to gray scale image based on the distance transform computed w.r.t to the input location

 5. Select different distance and connectivity type to observe variation in the gray scale output.